What to Do Once You've Collected Leads: Effective Lead Nurturing

 2. Write Varied Content

-No matter what you write, it would help if you aimed to provide value.
-You also want to ensure you’re not overly promotional and send email content that fits in different categories.
+No matter what you write, it would help to aim to provide value.
+You also want to ensure you’re not overly promotional and that your email content fits into different categories.

 This could include free educational resources, PDF downloads, product reviews, and industry news.

-You want your emails to stand out in your lead’s inbox, so try to be educational or offer them something meaningful.
-Make sure every email has a strong call to action too.
-Simply put, make it clear what you
+You want your emails to stand out in your leads’ inboxes, so try to be educational or offer them something meaningful.
+Make sure every email has a strong call to action, too.

 3. Get Personal